Downton Abbey: how the designers captured the historic interiors aesthetic

 We chat to Downton Abbey's historical advisor Alastair Bruce about what went on within the four walls of Highclere Castle during the filming of this iconic TV show – and how he created the unique period interior aesthetics using decorative props and paintings

-H&A caught up with the oracle of Downton (as he's referred to on set), historical advisor Alastair Bruce, to find out what went on behind the scenes…
+Homes & Antiques caught up with the oracle of Downton Abbey (as he's referred to on set), historical advisor Alastair Bruce, to find out what went on behind the scenes…

 My favourite items are the dining room paintings already within the house.
 They are a fine collection of aristocratic art that tells a story of a great family and all of them are rather beautiful.
 It filled me with delight that the cast took such care in everything that surrounded them – it was lovely.

-What challenges did you come across in the final series?
+What challenges did you come across in filming the final series of Downton Abbey?

 The most important thing was to make sure no one relaxed, otherwise they take themselves out of the period and it was not a relaxing time.
 For example, with the weddings, most people don’t have the same church-going instinct that they used to.
 Men wear hats to churches but, of course, Christian men of that time would never dream of doing this, nor would a woman walk into a church without one.
 When people wore hats they wore gloves, so I had to make sure all these details that are vitally important were correct.